tytydraco/yessleep/out/My_Sixth_Sense_Lied_To_Me_And_Now_It_Haunts_Me.md

 Maya ran into the room and turned on the lights.
 The bed sank as she sat and quietly consoled me.
 I looked up and met her face, written with confusion and sympathy.
 I sunk into her arms for a while, but deep down I wasn’t convinced it was really gone.
 It must be hiding somewhere for me, waiting for me to be alone for it takes my life.

 Pushing myself off of Maya, I first looked around the room, then searched around the house.
 Maya followed closely behind, trying to get me to open up about what happened.
 I didn’t say a word.
-I didn’t see anything behind the house.
+I didn’t see anything around the house.

 When the adrenaline died down, I realized that my sixth sense had gone with it.
 The gut instinct that kept me up every night, telling me I was going to die.
 A newfound sense of calmness washed over me, and with it all the exhaustion that I accumulated over the past few days.
 I went back into the guest bedroom and collapsed.